18th century in literature: The Enlightenment

+Translations

+Translations of foreign-language works became ever-more ubiquitous in Europe in the 18th century.
+Works translated from French to English and vice versa were particularly common, but works written in nearly all major world languages, from Arabic to Greek, likewise proliferated.
+In 1708, Simon Ockley translated Ibn Tufail's Hayy ibn Yaqdhan directly from Arabic to English for the first time, while Michael Wodhull was the first to translate all the extant writing of Euripides into English, with his work published in four volumes in 1782.

+Translations in the eighteenth century were typically liberal and loose, as it was common for translators to alter the text to appeal more to their intended audience and to add their own original work to it.
+John Lockman, for example, described his French translations as "versions" to indicate the large changes he'd made to the original text.
+Unclear labeling further complicated matters, resulting in complicated translation loops.
+In some cases, works of fiction were translated from French to English and, later, from English back into French, with the second translator being unaware that the work they were translating was not the original.

+Notable eighteenth-century translators from Asia included Sugita Genpaku, who translated the Dutch medical work Kaitai Shinsho into Japanese in 1774, making it among the first Western works to be translated in Japan.

 English literature in the 18th century by year

 1700–1709

 1700: William Congreve's play The Way of the World premiered.
 Although unsuccessful at the time, The Way of the World is a good example of the sophistication of theatrical thinking during this period, with complex subplots and characters intended as ironic parodies of common stereotypes.

 1703: Nicholas Rowe's domestic drama The Fair Penitent, an adaptation of Massinger and Field's Fatal Dowry, appeared; it would later be pronounced by Dr Johnson to be one of the most pleasing tragedies in the language.
 Also in 1703 Sir Richard Steele's comedy The Tender Husband achieved some success.